 - MyMove.com - A resource to help people with all of the various pains of moving (utility services, moving trucks, etc.).
 They've even partnered with the USPS to provide relevant moving ads and resources to the change of address "check out" process on USPS.com.

 Paid Media is an extremely nuanced and difficult channel to succeed with, and SpareFoot is very fortunate to have an awesome in-house team that runs and tracks a variety of paid online campaigns.
-They've tried it all, from advertisements on Pandora and Twitter, to cool click-to-call campaigns with coupon and merchandising sites.
+They've tried it all, from advertisements on Pandora and Twitter, to click-to-call campaigns with coupon and merchandising sites.

 Additionally, sometimes customers browse our site but leave before making a reservation.
 Since we know that these customers are in the market for storage, we want to get them back and ensure that they reserve a unit.
-Many websites around the internet (Facebook, blogs, lifestyle pages, and even the login pages for lots of email services) will display relevant ads to the viewer after they leave the website.
+Many websites around the internet (Facebook, blogs, lifestyle pages, and even the login pages for a number of email services) will display relevant ads to the viewer after they leave the website.
 Our Paid Media team does the same by retargeting these customers and showing them the storage facility's listing that they had previously been viewing.

 Though we're always tweaking the display of these ads, here's an idea of what a paid ad might look like:

 Fortunately, our in-house team of SEO (Search Engine Optimization) and SEM (Search Engine Marketing) experts help optimize SpareFoot's performance in search engines.
-Additionally, our marketing team creates loads of resources for consumers, which strengthen the legitimacy of our brand and our website.
+Additionally, our marketing team creates resources for consumers, which strengthen the legitimacy of our brand and our website.
 Our resources help educate consumers about moving and storage, which empowers them to make an informed decision and feel confident about booking with you.

 Search engines are looking for the best and most relevant content and they reward sites (like ours) that consistently deliver it.
-If you're curious, feel free to check out our high-quality blogs (The SpareFoot Blog, and the SpareFoot Storage Beat), press releases, and news mentions (in notable publications like The Today Show, The Wall Street Journal, The New York Times, and more).
+If you're curious, feel free to check out our blogs (The SpareFoot Blog, and the SpareFoot Storage Beat), press releases, and news mentions (in notable publications like The Today Show, The Wall Street Journal, The New York Times, and more).

 Don't I want search engine traffic to come to my website?